Construction and heavy equipment appraisals.

 Which value premise is used?

-Equipment loans, ABL and recovery usually use orderly or net orderly liquidation value; a purchase or sale uses fair market value; insurance uses replacement cost; estate matters use fair market value as of a date.
+It depends on why you need the appraisal.
+Equipment loans, asset-based lending and recovery usually call for orderly or net orderly liquidation value.
+A purchase or sale uses fair market value.
+Insurance uses replacement cost.
+Estate matters use fair market value as of a specific date.

 Are these appraisals accepted by lenders, the SBA and the courts?